markroyer/latex-listings-eclipse/README.md

 make
 ```

 in the root of the repository.
-The result is the file `example.pdf`
+This results in the generation of the
-and `beamer-example.pdf`.
+files `example.pdf` and `beamer-example.pdf`.

 Typing